roman-milk/roman-milk.github.io/daddy-he-fucked-me-soooo-good.md

+===

- ****** Daddy, He Fucked Me SOOOO Good! ****** byNonStopFunGuy© I was getting so worked up for her now.
+I was getting so worked up for her now.
 Staring at her naked big tits and shaved dripping pink cuntlips wasn't helping.
 I wanted to feel my dick inside that vagina again, and watch her eyes close while daddy pounded her little body hard on my bed, like I have done so many times before.
 Jesus, the thought of fucking that cunt was making me close to orgasm, with her expert blowjob giving me all the incentive to blow.
 I knew I shouldn't try to fuck her sore pussy, she'd had plenty of cock in there already today.

  Lacey kept one hand in front of her torso flat on the bed, for leverage as she leaned up to suck daddy's penis, and she reached up with her other hand.
 Those thin soft fingers wrapped around the sloppy-wet base of my dick, with her thumb reaching around the other way.
 Her fingertips and thumb formed a circle around the cockshaft, and with her palm and four fingers touching my dick she had it in a little flesh sheath.
 As I pumped in and out of her mouth, Lacey moved her hand up and down my sticky-wet dick for additional stimulation, especially keeping her soft palms flat up against my sensitive underside.
 As I plunged my erection into her mouth Lacey's hand pressed against her lips, so my dick was like completely enveloped by her hand and mouth.
 It was all so wet, her hand and mouth, making sticky, squishy noises as I fucked her a bit faster.
 Her soft brown eyes rolled up at me, her long curly blonde hair completely mangled by cum and sweat.